Create generic functional React components with TypeScript

 Conclusion

-In this blogpost I described how TypeScript generics can be used to build functional React components.
+In this blog post I described how TypeScript generics can be used to build functional React components.
 It is a powerful tool that helps reducing code and enables components to handle a variety of data types, making them highly flexible and reusable.